gnugat/symfony-empty-edition/README.md

 composer create-project gnugat/symfony-empty-edition my-project
 ```

-## Build scripts

-3 build scripts are provided out of the box:

-* `bin/install.sh` to run in development environment
-* `bin/test.sh` to run the test suite
-* `bin/update.sh` to run in production

 ## Differences with the Standard Edition

 * Only 2 bundles: `src/AppBundle` and `symfony/framework-bundle`, add the ones you really need